-Assignments: Students will be asked to write short assignments that will be connected to the topics discussed during the seminar.
-At the end of the course, the students will be asked to create a more complex textual piece (max.
-7000 characters), that will summarise the scope of the questions and issues touched upon during the seminar.
+Assignments: At the end of the course the students will be asked to create a complex textual piece (max.
+10,000 characters), that will summarise the scope of the questions and issues touched upon during the seminar.

 Assessment method: paper (max.
-7000 characters)
+10,000 characters)

-Assessment criteria: Evaluation is to be based predominantly on the active participation of the student, the short homework assignments and the final seminar paper.
+Assessment criteria: Evaluation is to be based on the active participation of the student, and the final seminar paper.